 In 1978 the PBS Engineering Committee meeting was held at Vegas PBS on folding chairs in their studio, with meals served outdoors under a tent.
-70 attendees wrestled with the concerns of content distribution according to the minutes you can see here.
+70 attendees wrestled with the concerns of content distribution.
 The broadcast engineers had the wisdom to co-locate the meeting with the NAB Show, allowing broadcast professionals to hit both events with one travel expense.
 The Engineering Committee evolved into ETAC (Engineering Technology Advisory Committee), and the meeting itself evolved into the PBS Technology Conference.

 As the conference grew, it moved to a conference room on the UNLV campus.
 Eventually UNLV could not hold TechCon, which by the late 1990s had grown big enough to move to the beloved Alexis Park, an off-strip, non-casino hotel in which everyone seemed to gather in the one bar at the end of the day.